top of page

 Entertainment & Hobbies:

-Allocate $150–$200 per month for entertainment activities such as movie tickets, concerts, sporting events, books, streaming services (Netflix, Spotify, etc.), and personal hobbies.
-This amount can be adjusted depending on how much you value these experiences.
+• Allocate $150–$200/month for activities such as movie tickets, concerts, sporting events, books, streaming services (Netflix, Spotify, etc.), and personal hobbies.
+Adjust based on your priorities and lifestyle.

 Subscriptions & Memberships:

-Include gym memberships, Netflix, Spotify, or any other regular subscriptions you have.
-Aim for $100–$150 per month to keep recurring costs under control.
+• Include gym memberships, streaming services, or any recurring subscriptions.
+Aim for $100–$150/month to keep recurring costs under control.
+Review these regularly, and cancel what you don’t use.

 Personal Care:

-This can include haircuts, skincare, grooming products, or clothing shopping.
-Set aside $50–$100 per month to maintain a healthy budget for personal upkeep.
+• Covers haircuts, skincare, grooming products, or clothing shopping.
+Set aside $50–$100/month for maintaining personal upkeep without overspending.

 Gifts & Celebrations: